q-posev/fit-and-plot/README.md

 # fit-and-plot

-The fit-and-plot set of script was developed during my PhD at Paul Sabatier University in Toulouse.
+The fit-and-plot set of scripts was developed during my PhD at Paul Sabatier University in Toulouse.

-It aims to facilitate the post-processing of Trajectory Surface Hopping (TSH) simulations performed with the deMon-Nano code on High-Performance Computing clusters.
+It aims to facilitate the post-processing of TD-DFT(B) and Trajectory Surface Hopping (TSH) simulations performed with the deMon-Nano code on High-Performance Computing clusters.

-Nevertheless, these scripts can be easily adapted for any other software.
+However, these scripts can be easily adapted for any other software.

 #### Currently provided:

 - plot-tsh-pops.py : plot averaged populations and fit the initial one with a single exponent
-- plot-tsh-occs.py : plot averaged occupations and fit the initand fit the initial one with a single exponent
+- plot-tsh-occs.py : plot averaged occupations and fit the initial one with a single exponent
-- plot-spectra-2in1.py : plot two absorption spectra for comparison within the same energy range
+- plot-spectra-2in1.py : plot two absorption spectra for comparison

 #### Requirements:
 - python 3